 Renewable energy procurement plays a critical role in helping businesses realise their pathway to net zero, particularly in the early transition phases.
 Tim Wynn Jones, Head of Consultative Solutions for Centrica Business Solutions, explains how Private and Public Sector organisations can integrate innovative Power Purchase Agreements (PPAs) and other renewable supply options into their sustainable energy plans.

-The most environmentally advanced organisations are shifting to a distributed energy solutions model, combining on-site renewable generation and storage, maximising efficiency opportunities and making use of digital technologies to inform energy and carbon performance and optimise flexibility.
+The most environmentally advanced organisations are shifting to an integrated energy solutions model, combining on-site renewable generation and storage, maximising efficiency opportunities and making use of digital technologies to inform energy and carbon performance and optimise flexibility.

 However, it's likely that even the most sustainable businesses will need to buy-in, rather than self-generate, a proportion of their renewable power demand; especially in the earlier stages of a net-zero journey.